cerner/smart-on-fhir-tutorial/README.md

 # 11. Get Patient Data using FHIR
 We now have a valid access token, and can use it to send requests to the FHIR endpoint to retrieve our patient's data.
 See http://docs.smarthealthit.org/authorization/#4-app-accesses-clinical-data-via-fhir-api

-We will depend on the `fhir-client.js` library to retrieve these resources using some available APIs:
+We will depend on the `fhir-client.js` library to retrieve these resources using a couple of the available APIs:

 - `smart.patient.read()`: This returns the context for the patient the app was launched for.
 - `smart.patient.api.fetchAll()`: This will use the fhir.js API to retrieve a complete set of resources for the patient in context.
-- `smart.byCodes()`:
+- `smart.byCodes()`: A utility function that returns a function to search a given resource for specific codes returned from that response.

 Here's the relevant code in `example-smart-app.js`: